OSU-NLP-Group/HippoRAG/README.md

 ### Indexing

 Once your corpus is created, add it under the `data` directory.
-We are now ready to start indexing by running the scripts below.
+We are now ready to start indexing using the commands below.

 We will use the best hyperparameters defined in our paper and assume your dataset name is `sample`.